asknicely/backend-php-test/README.md

 7. MVC
 Controllers and Models created for todos and users.
 Entire logic is moved from controllers.php (which is now routes.php), and now everything is happening through Models / Controllers.

+8. AJAX
+Delete and complete features are working now asynchronously through javascript

+9. Password Hashing
+Passwords are now hashed in db for security reasons, running second created migration will fix user passwords - mysql -u root <database> < resources/002_migration_update_password_rows_users_table.sql

+10. Added validator to addTodo method in TodoController, it's a more neat solution for validation then if, and also added description has to be minimum 10 letters.

+11. Placed comments all over the code for better understanding

 ### Application
 The TODO App allows a user to add reminders of thing he needs to do.
 Here are the requirement for the app.
 * Users can add, delete and see their todos.